Poincar\'e and logarithmic Sobolev constants for metastable Markov chains via capacitary inequalities: Functional inequalities

 and therefore $C_{\Phi_1}=C_1$.
 Notice that the equilibrium potential and hence the capacity along a one-dimensional, cycle-free path can be calculated explicitly (see e.g.\ \cite[Section 7.1.4]{BdH15}).
 In particular, for any $x \in \N$ the solution $h_{x,0} \equiv h_{\{x, \ldots, \infty\}, \{0\}}$ of the boundary value problem~\eqref{eq:equi:potential} on $\N_0$ is given by

 In view of~\eqref{eq:def:MeasureCapInequ}, this verifies that $C_{\Psi_1} = C_2$.
-The weighted Hardy inequality was then used to derive Poincaré and logarithmic Sobolev inequalities (cf.~\cite{BG99,Mi99,ABCF+00}), which we will do in a similar way in the following two Corollaries. \end{rem}
+The weighted Hardy inequality was then used to derive Poincar\'e and logarithmic Sobolev inequalities (cf.~\cite{BG99,Mi99,ABCF+00}), which we will do in a similar way in the following two corollaries. \end{rem}